LukeShortCloud/rootpages/src/openstack.rst

     $ cd /opt/openstack-ansible/
     $ sudo git checkout stable/queens

-There are two all-in-one scenarios that will run different Ansible Playbooks.
-The default is "aio" but this can be changed to the second scenario by setting the ``SCENARIO`` shell variable to "ceph."
-Alternatively, the roles to run can be manually modified in ``/opt/openstack-ansible/tests/bootstrap-aio.yml`` Playbook.
+There are many all-in-one scenarios that will run different Ansible playbooks.
+The default is "aio_lxc" which deploys the major OpenStack services to LXC containers.
+This can be changed to a different scenario by setting the ``SCENARIO`` shell variable to something else.
+Alternatively, the playbooks to run can be manually modified from the variable file ``/opt/openstack-ansible/tests/vars/bootstrap-aio-vars.yml``.
+Additional playbooks can be added by copying them from ``/opt/openstack-ansible/etc/openstack_deploy/conf.d/`` to ``/etc/openstack_deploy/conf.d/``.

-``$ export SCENARIO="ceph"``

--  aio

-   -  cinder.yml.aio
-   -  designate.yml.aio
-   -  glance.yml.aio
-   -  heat.yml.aio
-   -  horizon.yml.aio
-   -  keystone.yml.aio
-   -  neutron.yml.aio
-   -  nova.yml.aio
-   -  swift.yml.aio

--  ceph:

-   -  ceph.yml.aio
-   -  cinder.yml.aio
-   -  glance.yml.aio
-   -  heat.yml.aio
-   -  horizon.yml.aio
-   -  keystone.yml.aio
-   -  neutron.yml.aio
-   -  nova.yml.aio

-Extra Playbooks can be added by copying them from ``/opt/openstack-ansible/etc/openstack_deploy/conf.d/`` to ``/etc/openstack_deploy/conf.d/``.
 The file extensions should be changed from ``.yml.aio`` to ``.yml`` to be correctly parsed.

+``$ export SCENARIO="aio_basekit"``

+Scenarios:

+-  aio_basekit
+-  aio_lxc (Default)
+-  aio_metal
+-  ceph
+-  octavia
+-  tacker
+-  translations

 Then OpenStack-Ansible project can now setup and deploy the LXC containers along with the OpenStack services.